dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 Optionally, for some vectors the cpu will push a 64-bit error code (see the table below for specifics).
 This structure is known as an *iret frame*, because to return from an interrupt we use the `iret` instruction, which pops those five values from the stack.

 Hopefully the flow of things is clear at this point: the cpu serves the interrupt, pushes those five values onto the stack.
-Our handler function runs, and then executes the `iret` instruction to pop the previously pushed values off the stack, and return to the interrupted code.
+Our handler function runs, and then executes the `iret` instruction to pop the previously pushed values off the stack, and returns to the interrupted code.

 ### An Example Stub